wyatt727/fartlooper/README.md

 **Real Testing Results:**
 - Sonos devices at 192.168.4.152:1400 and 192.168.4.29:1400 discovered and blasting successfully
-- 8 total devices discovered on test network
+- 8+ total devices discovered on test network
 - No more app hangs or "Starting HTTP Server" freezes
+- Discovery method efficiency visible in real-time metrics

 ---